lurchmath/second-order-matching/to-dos.md

 ## Moving beyond OpenMath

-- Prove that this has been done well by splitting the file into two, one that defines and exports that new API, and the second file that contains most of the original, and which just uses that API.
 - Ensure that the docs build correctly after all these changes.
 - Rework the `language.js` file so that it doesn't import the new API, but rather exposes a function by which it expects to be provided such an API.